Flood Plain Development Permit

 What is the Purpose of this Permit?

 Local governments participating in the National Flood Insurance Program (NFIP) administered by the Federal

 Emergency Management Agency (FEMA) are required to review proposed development projects to determine if

 they are in identified floodplains as shown on the FEMA maps.
 If a project is located in a mapped 100-year

 floodplain (A, AO, AH, AE), the local government must require that a permit be obtained prior to

 Proposed projects are reviewed and conditions imposed on any permits issued to reduce the potential for

 damage from floodwater.
 Permits are required for any development in the floodplain.
 Permit processing time

 varies by jurisdiction and project complexity.

-Sutter County Community Services receives applications from developers, homeowners and builders, at which
+Sutter County Development Services receives applications from developers, homeowners and builders, at which

 point the County Division of Water Resources is internally solicited for comments.
 County Water Resources

 determines if the project is in or out of the floodplain as well as any additional requirements that may

 What Activities Require this Permit?

 Any development as well as filling or grading activities within the 100 year floodplain.

 Do I Need to Include Anything with my Application?

 All information required by a building permit or planning application.
 Applications can be picked up at

 Development Services at 1130 Civic Center Blvd.
 Yuba City.
-If it is determined that a proposed structure will be constructed
+If it is determined that a proposed structure will

-land surveyor, engineer or architect.
+engineer or architect.

 How Long Will it Take to Review my Application?